In this article

 Accrued expenses $10,000

-Ramp makes expense reporting simple by centralizing all your data in one place.
-Here's how our platform helps you manage expenses:
+Ramp simplifies expense management and financial reporting by centralizing all your data in one place.
+Here's how:

-• Real-time expense reporting and receipt collection: Expenses incurred when using Ramp's business expense cards appear on your dashboards in real-time.
+• Real-time expense reporting and receipt collection: Expenses incurred when using Ramp's business expense cards appear on your dashboard in real time

-• Set multi-layer approval to create audit trails: Create multi-layered workflows that automatically involve the right stakeholders connected to every expense.
+• Set multi-level approval workflows: Create a clear audit trail with multi-layered approvals that automatically pull in the right stakeholders for every expense

-• Integrates with popular accounting platforms: Ramp pairs with popular accounting platforms like Xero, Sage Intacct, QuickBooks, and NetSuite.
+• Integrates with popular accounting platforms: Ramp integrates with the financial tools you already have in your tech stack, including accounting software like Xero, Sage Intacct, QuickBooks, and NetSuite

 Try Ramp for free